 Have you ever wondered how discount stores, such as Ross, and Marshalls, can sell name brand clothes for so much less than department stores?
 Do their low prices make you question the quality of what you’re buying?
 Maybe it’s like what you’ve heard about outlet malls, where some of the merchandise is specially made at a lower quality than what you’d find at a regular mall?

-I found some of what I learned at Behind the Seams to be very educational and helpful to me as a bargain shopper, so I’m sharing what I learned with you.
-Plus, you’ll see the inside of my closet, which might prompt me to ‘fess up to the crazy way I organize my clothes – by type (formal/informal), then by color, sleeve length, and collar length.
-I can always tell if someone’s been in my things. :)
+I found some of what I learned at an event called, Behind the Seams, to be very educational and helpful to me as a bargain shopper, so I’m sharing what I learned with you.
+Plus, you’ll learn just how to shop at these retailers!

 How Do They Keep Prices Low?